 Farmers participating in the Margarita Project were able to invest in new infrastructure to produce high-quality milk.

 For years, small-scale dairy farmers in Jalisco, Mexico, struggled to find a market for their milk.
-In 2010, a group of 300 farmers joined the Margarita project to integrate their farms into the supply chain of the dairy company Danone.
-As a result, the participating farmers were able to supply 10 percent of the dairy used by the large Danone plant in Irapuato, Guanajuato, which provides healthy and high-quality foods for the Mexican market.
+In 2010, TechnoServe and its partners launched the Margarita Project to integrate farmers in the region into the supply chain of the dairy company Danone.
+As a result, 300 participating farmers have been able to supply 10 percent of the milk used by the large Danone plant in Irapuato, Guanajuato, which provides healthy and high-quality foods for the Mexican market.

-As a result, producers like Cecilio Gutiérrez y Martín Velázquez were able to become providers to an industrial client with international standards for the first time.
-Their incomes and standard of living have improved, and they now have a long-term business relationship with payments received on time.
+As a result, producers like Cecilio Gutiérrez and Martín Velázquez have been able to become providers to an industrial client with international standards for the first time.
+Their incomes and standard of living have improved, and they now have a sustainable long-term business relationship with a major buyer.

-Today, more than 115,000 liters of milk produced by these 300 farmers reach the Danone plant daily, representing a tenth of its total supply.
-Participating farmers increased milk productivity from their cows by 18 percent on average, while earning a higher price per liter.
+More than 115,000 liters of milk produced by these 300 farmers reach the Danone plant every day, representing a tenth of its total supply.
+The first cohort of farmers have increased milk productivity from their cows by 18 percent on average, while earning a higher price per liter.
 Overall, the farmers’ net income has doubled since the start of the program.